What is HUGS@Home?

 Evaluate

-HUGS@Home is continuously improved through listening to the experiences of family members, friends, and first responders learning experiences with us through questionnaires, one-to-one and group discussions.
+HUGS@Home is continuously improved through listening to the experiences of family members, friends, and first responders involved in the programme.
+We evaluate these experiences through online questionnaires, one-to-one interviews and group discussions with all involved.
+This helps us to learn and create the best possible training experiences for our participants.